All Episodes

 Anyway, joining us now is Evan Buto.

-He's Bo Bergdahl's team leader in Afghanistan, and also with us specialist Cody Fole.
+He's Bergdahl's team leader in Afghanistan and also with us specialist Cody Full.

 Yes, yes, I am.

-Um, I mean, clearly we've you know over the last two years we've stated several times how terrible the decision was to get Bergdahl back.
+I mean, clearly, over the last two years, we've stated several times how terrible the decision was to get Bergdahl back.

-Um trading five terrorist leaders for one deserter um is no way uh to to handle the situation, and and Donald Trump has come out and he has believed what we said, he's listened to us, he supported us, and he's come out there with uh, you know, with a higher platform than we have to let the world know that that's not how we're gonna run this country anymore.
+And he's come out there with a higher platform than we have to let the world know that that's not how we're going to run this country anymore.

-You know, I just can't believe we gave the we gave literally terrorists the five people they most wanted.
+You know, I just can't believe we gave literally terrorists the five people they most wanted.

 In other words, I remember interviewing you, Evan, and you telling me that you guys heard over the radio that there were locals saying that, hey, we got this crazy American that's out there looking for the Taliban, correct?